Check out more articles from the OAK series.

 fig: Overlapped output

 This concludes the introduction to OpenCV AI Kit with Depth.
-I hope you enjoyed the light read and got the idea of setting up an OAK-D. In the next blog post, we will cover the pipeline of getting the depth map out of an OAK-D.
+I hope you enjoyed the light read and got the idea of setting up an OAK-D. In our next blog post, we will the pipeline of getting the depth map out of an OAK-D.